 IMPRINT

-IMPRINT has close to 300 members from 50 countries.
+IMPRINT has more than 400 members from 53 countries.
 Together, they aim to investigate if and how maternal vaccines interfere with the way babies respond to vaccines later in infancy and childhood.
 To ensure the optimal protection of vaccines in pregnancy and early life, IMPRINT’s members also look at how co-factors such as nutrition or other infections might change the way in which mothers and infants are protected by vaccines.
 To optimise the uptake of current and new vaccines, IMPRINT is also trying to find out why women decide to receive or not get vaccines in different countries.
 The network endeavours to work out how vaccine safety and effectiveness can be best monitored in a world where different countries' health care systems function very differently.
 Addressing these implementation challenges will provide a better understanding of the issues and site-preparedness in the many geographical areas and populations in which IMPRINT investigators work.

 Title